 Adding parametric triggers to policies is another option, streamlining the claims process by automatically paying out when a major event such as a flood or windstorm occurs in a designated area.
 One example is Zurich North America’s Construction Weather Parametric Insurance for project owners and contactors, with claims paid based on predetermined weather events without requiring proof of physical loss.7

 Deloitte Global’s survey indicates that many respondents are interested in supplementing policies with value-added services.
-This should create opportunities to differentiate by offering customized, holistic risk management approaches rather than basic, commoditized risk-transfer policies.
+This should create opportunities to differentiate by offering customised, holistic risk management approaches rather than basic, commoditised risk-transfer policies.

 However, providing additional advisory services could be problematic financially, given the relatively modest premiums and sales commissions small businesses usually pay.
 How then might insurers make a “cover plus” program commercially viable?

 Developing more automated, do-it-yourself services could help fill the gap.
 Robo advisors can be programmed to explain basic coverage terms and conditions, review adequacy of deductibles and limits, and check on a claim’s status.
 They could also help small businesses identify potential exposures that may call for endorsements to bolster existing policies or suggest additional coverage purchases.